bigbamboo-jp/vegas-pro-cbt/README.md

 * Backup
   Run "save.bat" in the folder of the item you want to backup.
 * Restore
-  Run the backup file (it will contain the date of the backup in the file name).
+  Run the file containing the settings you wish to restore (each file has a backup date appended to its name, making it easy to identify).
 ## About trademarks
-Vegas is a registered trademark of MAGIX Software GmbH.
+Vegas is a registered trademark of [MAGIX Software GmbH](https://www.magix.com/us/).
 ## Licence
 Please see the [license file](LICENSE).